 Omega XL, touted on TV as a “natural solution for arthritis and joint pain,” is an you may have in TV commercials featuring Larry King.
 The benefits of Omega XL are said to be derived from an extract of the green-lipped mussel.
 The questions I get asked most are “Does Omega XL work? and “Is Omega XL just a fish oil supplement?“Ill answer this and many other questions in this review.
 By the end of this review you will know what Omega XL is and whether it's right for you.

-What Does Omega XL Do?
+Omega XL Claims

-How Does Omega XL Work?
+How Does Omega XL Work

 The key active ingredient in Omega XL is a compound called “PCSO-524.”
 This name refers to fatty acids that come from the green-lipped mussel (Perna canaliculus) in New Zealand.

 This fatty acid extract (PCSO-524) are said to reduce pain and inflammation by working on pain pathways called the COX (cycloxygenase) and LOX (lipoxygenase) pathways.

 Omega XL is distributed by the company, Great HealthWorks.
 On their website (GreatHealthWorks.com) they list this address for the company 4150 SW 28th Way Hollywood, FL 33312.
 On Google Street View, this appears to be an industrial park.

 According to the Better Business Bureau, Great HealthWorks is a BBB accredited business and has 2 different:

 - 4150 SW 28th Way Hollywood, FL 33312

 - 3026 SW 42nd St. Suite D2 Hollywood, FL 33312